wp-plugins/flyzoo/readme.txt

 * Chat Rooms: full featured group chats with avatars, emoticons, moderation, image/video preview and more...

-* Live Support: the most effective tool to increase conversion rates!
+* Live Support: easy and effective tool to increase sales!

 * Embedded Chat Room: give direct access to chat rooms by embedding them into pages (PRO Plan)